-If you believe your work status has been misclassified, contact a Labor Law Attorney for legal advice and to protect your rights.
+If you believe your work status has been misclassified, contact a California Employment Attorney for legal advice and to protect your rights.

 In order to save money and increase their bottom line, many companies choose to recruit contractors rather than full-time workers.
 Companies pay independent workers to work on temporary assignments and provide consultancy services, but they are not considered staff.
 Since an individual company can work for a company for several years, the distinction between workers and contractors may become blurred.
 Many people are confused about the distinction between being an independent contractor and being an employee because there seems to be little difference in many situations.
 Employees and independent contractors often work for the same company and, in some cases, perform the same tasks.